Kaisariani

-Kaisariani (Καισαριανή) is a suburb and a municipality in the eastern part of the Athens agglomeration in Greece.
+Kaisariani (Καισαριανή) is a suburban town and a municipality in the eastern part of the Athens agglomeration in Greece.

 Geography

 Kaisariani is located about 3 km southeast of Athens city centre, and 3 km of the Acropolis of Athens.
 The municipality has an area of 7.841 km2.
 Towards the east the municipality extends to the forested Hymettus mountain, where the 11th century Kaisariani Monastery is situated.
 The built-up area of Kaisariani is continuous with that of the center of Athens and the suburb Vyronas to the southwest.
-The main thoroughfare is Ethnikis Antistasis Avenue, which connects Kaisariani with the center of Athens and the eastern beltway Motorway 64.
+The main thoroughfare is Ethnikis Antistasis Avenue, which connects Kaisariani with the center of Athens and the A62 Hymettus Ring Road (formerly the A64 until 2024).

 History

+The Kaisariani monastery was established on Mount Hymettos during the Byzantine times, in the late 11th or early 12th century.

 The town was founded in 1922 as a refugee camp for refugees driven from Asia Minor, most of whom coming from Smyrna.

 Formerly part of the municipality of Athens, Kaisariani was created as a municipality in 1933.
 The name was derived from Caesarea, the historical capital city of Cappadocia, Asia Minor (now Kayseri, Turkey).

 The Kaisariani rifle range is notable as the site of the execution of 200 communists on 1 May 1944 by the Nazi occupiers as a revenge for the death of German general Franz Krech, who had been killed in a guerrilla ambush near Molaoi a few days before.

 In the early hours of June 17, 1944, 10 men of the United Panhellenic Organization of Youth and guerillas of the National Liberation Front were killed, when trapped by the Nazi forces at the Monastery of Kaisariani, where they had been hiding.